 Ask your doctor about the details of your procedure.
 In general, you can expect the following:

-An intravenous (IV) line will be put in your hand or arm.
+An IV line will be put in your hand or arm.
 You will likely be given medicine to make you comfortable and sleepy during the procedure.

-The healthcare provider will make a small incision in a blood vessel in your groin.
+The healthcare provider will make a small cut (incision) in a blood vessel in your groin.
 He or she will then insert a long, thin wire into this cut.
 The wire acts as a guide for during the procedure.